 Q: Why have I never found anybody from outside New Jersey who knows what “in stir” means?
 We of NJ have a soft spot for those in the slammer or merely busted, like Snooki and Ronnie on “Jersey Shore.”

-A: As we’re sure you realize, New Jersey doesn’t have a monopoly on the phrase “in stir.”
+A: As we’re sure you realize, New Jersey doesn’t have a monopoly on “in stir” or “in the stir.”

 In fact, it doesn’t even come from New Jersey.
-The phrase was first recorded in England.
+The phrase was first recorded in England, and has been used with or without the article “the” since the late 1800s.
 Here’s the story.

 The word “stir” has been used as a noun for a prison since the mid-19th century, according to Cassell’s Dictionary of Slang.
 That much we can be sure about.